 This shows that the human growth hormone naturally produced during your sleep plays a significant part in maintaining your skin’s collagen matrix, and thereby sustaining your skin’s elasticity and youthful appearance.
 Researchers have found that rats deprived of sleep show skin lesions as early physical indications.

-3. Your Skin Becomes Imbalanced
+Skin Becomes Imbalanced

 Sleep is a natural moisturizer for your skin.
 During your sleep, your skin perspires more, thereby giving it some much-needed hydration to boost its glow and suppleness.
 However, not getting enough sleep does the complete opposite, making your skin reach an imbalanced state and affecting its natural moisture levels.

-Along with poor moisture levels in your skin, lack of sleep also lowers your skin’s natural pH levels, making your skin appear less glowing overtime.
+Along with poor moisture levels in your skin, lack of sleep also lowers your skin’s natural pH levels, making your skin appear less glowing over time.
 A drop in pH levels in your skin prevents your skin from producing the moisture it requires, making it appear drier and duller the next day.

 This pH imbalance also causes breakouts, unwanted redness, and an uneven complexion.
-While skin care products that focus on maintaining the slightly acidic level of your skin can help lock in moisture and keep bacteria and other nasties out – skimping on sleep can make your nighttime beauty ritual useless.
+While skincare products that focus on maintaining the slightly acidic level of your skin can help lock in moisture and keep bacteria and other nasties out – skimping on sleep can make your nighttime beauty ritual useless.

 Monitoring your sleep, by keeping track of how many hours you get in a journal is an integral part of a solid beauty regimen.
 Note that you may need more than 8 hours of sleep or less.
-To determine how much sleep your body needs to function optimally, try going to bed 15 minutes earlier and add 15 minutes every day until you reach a number (of hours) that’s enough to make you feel and look refreshed throughout the day.
+To determine how much sleep your body needs to function optimally, try going to bed 15 minutes earlier, and add 15 minutes every day until you reach a number (of hours) that’s enough to make you feel and look refreshed throughout the day.

 If you have oily skin or are just generally susceptible to uncalled for bouts of pimples, you may be at greater risk of developing acne if you don’t get enough sleep.

 Lack of sleep affects the structural integrity and chemical composition of your skin.
 Poor sleep stimulates the production of more cortisol in the body.
-High levels of cortisol stunts the production of fibroblasts, which are cells in your connective tissue that produce collagen and other fibers.
-Cortisol also increases matrix metalloproteinase, an enzyme that increases elastin and collagen breakdown, thereby resulting in acne, acne scars, wrinkling, reduced skin thickness, taut skin, dryness and reduced production of growth factors.
+High levels of cortisol stunt the production of fibroblasts, which are cells in your connective tissue that produce collagen and other fibers.
+Cortisol also increases matrix metalloproteinase, an enzyme that increases elastin and collagen breakdown, thereby resulting in acne, acne scars, wrinkling, reduced skin thickness, taut skin, dryness, and reduced production of growth factors.

 Cortisol is a stress hormone, which also stimulates – you guessed it, stress.
 Stress is a known contributor to acne at any age.

-5. Your Immune-Related Skin Problems Become Worse
+Immune-Related Skin Problems Become Worse

-Do you have eczema, psoriasis, rashes or any other skin condition that is driven by your immune system?
+Do you have eczema, psoriasis, rashes, or any other skin condition that is driven by your immune system?
 Not getting enough sleep can make these conditions worse.